WaylonWalker/waylonwalker.com/pages/blog/fuzzy-edit-zsh.md

 https://youtu.be/PQw_is7rQSw

-I am often in a set of tmux splits flying back and forth, accidently close my editor, so when I come back to that split and hit my keybinds to edit files I enter them into zsh rather than into nvim like I intended.
+I am often in a set of tmux splits flying back and forth, accidentally close my editor, so when I come back to that split and hit my keybinds to edit files I enter them into zsh rather than into nvim like I intended.
 Today I am going to sand off that rough edge and get as similar behavior to nvim as I can with a couple of aliases.

-Make sure you check out the YouTube video to see
+Make sure you check out the YouTube video to see all of my improvements.

 ## what's an alias

-If you have never heard of an alias before it's essentialy a shortcut to a given command.
+If you have never heard of an alias before it's essentially a shortcut to a given command.
 You can pass additional flags to the underlying command and they will get passed in.
-Most of the time they are just shorter versions of commands that you run often or even like in this case a common muscle memmory typo that occurs for you.
+Most of the time they are just shorter versions of commands that you run often or even like in this case a common muscle memory typo that occurs for you.